 The times when life just really seems tough. hard. so much bigger than me.
 And I’m not good enough to climb over it.

 The learning curve is steep and the stakes are even higher.

 I have to say I was having a good old overwhelmed pity party for myself.
 When I heard Abby say that sentence, it was like Jesus whispered at the same time.

 In my moment of crying out to God with all my “I’m not’s”, Jesus slowly whispered, “But I am.”

 Talk about powerful words that breathe life in a moment of weakness.

-I really am not strong or brave.
-Not nearly strong and brave enough.
-I am not speaking French as well as I’d like or ready to face another continental move in this big, scary world.
+I’m really not strong or brave.
+Not nearly strong or brave enough.
+I am not speaking French as well as I’d like or ready to face any more change or learn another new thing.

 But Jesus is.